 - Sternocostal head adducts the humerus, as when flapping the arms

 - Pectoralis major medially rotates the humerus, as when arm wrestling

 - Pectoralis major keeps the arm attached to the trunk

 The pectoralis major may tear or rupture in various parts of the muscle, with the most common being a rupture of the tendon off the humerus bone.

 Other parts of the muscle where tears may occur are within the muscle belly itself or at the junction of the muscle and tendon (musculotendinous junction).

-The muscle can also tear off the sternum, but this is quite rare, according to Michele R. Berman, M.D.
+The muscle can also tear off the sternum, but this is quite rare.

 A patient who has had a rupture of the pectoralis muscle may complain of a sharp tearing sensation.
 When he attempts to rotate his arm inward and toward his chest (adduction and internal rotation), there will be resistance.
 The shoulder may also be painful and weak.